Chicago Bus Accident Lawyers Serving People Across Illinois

 Tour Bus Accidents - While the tour bus industry is regulated, some companies involved fail to strictly follow the rules and properly hire and train drivers.
 Tour buses may overturn or distracted drivers may strike pedestrians walking nearby.

 Intercity Bus Accidents - Sometimes, the large buses that travel between cities are poorly maintained or do not have properly trained drivers.
-When these buses are involved in accidents traveling at high rates of speed on a highways, there are often critical injuries and fatalities.
+When these buses are involved in accidents traveling at high rates of speed on highways, there are often critical injuries and fatalities.
 This commonly involves Greyhound and Mega buses.

 Why Buses are More Dangerous Than Other Vehicles